hydroperfoxie/docs/src/as3-reference.md

 # ActionScript reference

-ActionScript 3 is the primary general purpose, object-oriented scripting language supported by the Iron Engine, which is based in the ECMAScript fourth edition.
-Iron Engine supports certain features not contained in the specification.
+ActionScript 3 is the primary general purpose, object-oriented scripting language supported by the SkyFlex, which is based in the ECMAScript fourth edition.
+SkyFlex supports certain features not contained in the specification.

 ## Specification